charlesmulder/charlesmulder.net/_movement/index.md

 # Movement

-I practice Aikido and Iyengar yoga.
+I practice Aikido, Iyengar yoga and swim.

-My wife and I are saving to attend Aikido training in Italy and Acro Yoga training in Montreal.

 If you are interested you can read more about my [background in movement]({% link _movement/background.md %})